Friday, 28 November 2014

 2

 Install the power supply.
 Some cases come with the power supply already installed, while others will require you to purchase the power supply separately and install it yourself.
-Make sure that the power supply is installed in the correct orientation, and that nothing is blocking the power supply's fan.- Make sure that your power supply is powerful enough to handle all of your components.
-This is especially important in high-end gaming computers, as dedicated graphics cards can draw a significant amount of power.
+Make sure that the power supply is installed in the correct orientation, and that nothing is blocking the power supply's fan.

 3